metaseed-project/metaseed-unity-toolkit/README.md

 ![Alt text](/screenshots/3.jpeg)

 It could be both minting a new NFT or sending a pre-minted NFT to a player.
+You also could send NEAR.
 In order to send you just need to specify the receiver’s address and an amount to send.

 ![Alt text](/screenshots/5.jpeg)